-Action: Extract the driver files and verify whether the driver's model name provided in occur if the location of the file is not correctly specified in the Printer policy, or the file resides in a shared network location and is not available to the Printer policy handler module.
+Action: Extract the driver files and verify whether the driver's model name provided in the Printer policy is contained in the .inf file.
+The model name must exactly occur if the location of the file is not correctly specified in the Printer policy, or the file resides in a shared network location and is not available to the Printer policy handler module.